nujabes403/generator-klay-dapp/generators/app/templates/tutorial.md

 }
 ```

+You can specify which contract code will you deploy in your `contracts/` directory.
+At first, you should import your contract file (`Count.sol`) in this file through `const Count = artifats.require('./Count.sol')`
+And use `deployer` to deploy your contract, through `deployer.deploy(Count)`.
+Actually, it is enough to deploy your contract.
+However, if you want to add some logic after deploying your contract, use `.then()`.
+We want to store deployed contracts' ABI and address.  `fs` node.js module make it possible to save it as a file. (`fs.writeFile(filename, content, callback)`)
+Through this additional logic, we can save our deployed contract's address and ABI to our directory (`deployedABI` and `deployedAddress`).

+For further information about `artifacts.`, try visit truffle document site, https://truffleframework.com/docs/truffle/getting-started/running-migrations#artifacts-require-

 3) Deploy
 type `$ truffle deploy --network klaytn`.
 It will deploy your contract according to `truffle.js` and `migrations/2_deploy_contracts.js` configuration.
 To recap, `truffle.js` configures `where to deploy, who will deploy, how much gas will you endure to deploy`. `migrations/2_deploy_contracts.js` configures `what contract to deploy`.
 `where?`: We will deploy our contract to the node `http://aspen.klaytn.com` or own full node `http://localhost:8551`.
 `who?`: '0xd0122fc8df283027b6285cc889f5aa624eac1d23' account address will deploy this contract.
 `gas?`: We can endure '20000000' gas limit for deploying our contract.